jtao1/idol_game/readme.txt

 - opponent reroll rate
 - group reroll rate

+game_statistics.txt:
-Grand total file - Contains total amount of games, wins/losses in head-to-head exodia rate total amount of synergies letter/group synergy distribution
+- total amount of games, total wins for each player

-card collection of both players

-Stats file - distribution of idols according to group, letter, age, nationality, etc.
+- exodia rate and type
+- synergies and synergy distribution
+- idol distribution for rating/letter

+all_idols.txt:
-All idols file - Contains a list of every idol, used for true random selection
+- list of all idols, used for true random selection/distribution check

+card_collection.txt:
+- info on card collection of both players